 How do I apply to live in Wall?

 If you are interested in living in Wall, you must apply to live in the Honors RLC.
 The First-Year Honors RLC is housed in Wall.
 Each of the nine RLCs are housed in a specific residence hall.
-You can learn more about each RLC here and where they are located here.

 If I am in the Honors Program, do I have priority to live in Wall?